elnebuloso/phing-commons/README.md

  * :after
 * **package** (run all)

-### Bundle CSS / JS
-update build.properties (examples)

-**Examples**
-project.path.css = ./public/css
-project.path.js = ./public/js

-* **./public/css/build.max** - filelist with files which to be appended in order
-* **./public/css/build.min** - filelist with files which to be appended in order and minified

-This generates the final combined css file ./project.public.css/min.css in the bundle
-by appending build.max and build.min to one single file

 ### Bundle JS
-update build.properties (examples)

-**Examples**
-project.path.css = ./public/css
-project.path.js = ./public/js
+**properties used from build.properties**
+* project.public.js
+* project.bundle
+ * bundle folder
+ * e.g. ./bundle
+* project.bundled.js
+ * final bundled file
+ * e.g. ./public/js/bundled.js

+The Tasks looks under project.public.js for the following files:
+* bundle.max
-* **./public/js/build.max** - filelist with files which to be appended in order
+ * filelist with files which to be appended in the bundled file
+* bundle.min
-* **./public/js/build.min** - filelist with files which to be appended in order and minified
+ * filelist with files which to be minified and appended in the bundled file

-This generates the final combined css file ./project.public.js/min.jsin the bundle
+Task Process:
+* appending files from bundle.max to max.tmp file
-by appending build.max and build.min to one single file
+* appending files from bundle.max to min.tmp file
+* minifying min.tmp file
+* appending files max.tmp,min.tmp to project.bundled.js